vmware/concord-bft/docs/design.md

 # ReplicaConfig
-ReplicaConfig contains most configurable attributes of concord-bft and should be created by the application and passed into `Replica::createNewReplica(...)`.
+ReplicaConfig contains most configurable attributes of concord-bft and should be created by the application and passed into `Replica::createReplica(...)`.
 Note that other configurable attributes are set as part of the communication interface.